 Security is an ongoing discipline and implementing an Information Security program is critical to adopt effective policies, procedures, and workflows.
 It also ensures you have a program to actively assess and mitigate your risk through regular phishing tests, user training, and dark web monitoring.
 Compliances often require organizations to actively monitor, manage, and integrate security controls, and each of those requirements are fulfilled through a comprehensive Information Security program.
 This program should determine the “rules of the road” for your organization, which is even more critical as staff continue to work in unfamiliar environments with new and undocumented workflows.

-While security is not a new concept, the way we address it certainly is.
+While cybersecurity layers is not a new concept, the way we address it certainly is.
 When threats are no longer coming from a physical break-in but from cyberattacks in any part of the world, we need to begin shifting our focus from the integrity of the locks on the doors to the technological and cultural locks within organizations themselves.
 Pivoting towards this new approach of digital transformation and cybersecurity may seem like a leap, but simply having the proper precautions, intentional training, and thought-through workflows will help to mitigate risk and build